-Italy leads Europe reopening borders as virus strikes Latam - France 24
+Italy leads Europe reopening borders as virus strikes LatAm - France 24

 "I don't think we'll see any foreign tourists really until the end of August or even September.
 Who's going to come?
 No one from South America, China or the US," said Mimmo Burgio, a cafe owner near Rome's Colosseum.

-International flights were only expected to resume in three main cities: Milan, Rome and Naples, and some of Italy's neighbours are not yet ready to lift travel restrictions there.
+International flights to Italy are only expected to resume in three main cities: Milan, Rome and Naples, and some of Italy's neighbours are not yet ready to lift travel restrictions from the country.

 Austria said on Wednesday it would scrap virus controls on all land borders, except for Italy, still viewed by some of neighbours as a virus hotspot.